urol-e5/deep-dive-expression/D-Apul/code/33-Apul-miRNA-mRNA-lncRNA-network.md

 network_summary_stats(edges_pval_0.01)
 ```

-    ## # A tibble: 8 × 5
-    ##   Metric                               Mean Median   Min   Max
+    ##                                  Metric   mean median   min max
-    ##   <chr>                               <dbl>  <dbl> <int> <int>
-    ## 1 mRNA interactions per miRNA (all)    12.9    8       1    70
+    ## 1     mRNA interactions per miRNA (all) 12.900  8.000 1.000  70
-    ## 2 mRNA targets per miRNA (unique)      12.4    8       1    64
+    ## 2       mRNA targets per miRNA (unique) 12.400  8.000 1.000  64
-    ## 3 lncRNA interactions per miRNA (all)   6      3.5     1    30
+    ## 3   lncRNA interactions per miRNA (all)  5.960  3.500 1.000  30
-    ## 4 lncRNA targets per miRNA (unique)     4.7    3       1    16
+    ## 4     lncRNA targets per miRNA (unique)  4.730  3.000 1.000  16
-    ## 5 miRNA interactions per mRNA (all)     1.1    1       1     6
+    ## 5     miRNA interactions per mRNA (all)  1.080  1.000 1.000   6
-    ## 6 miRNAs per mRNA (unique)              1      1       1     3
+    ## 6              miRNAs per mRNA (unique)  1.030  1.000 1.000   3
-    ## 7 miRNA interactions per lncRNA (all)   1.3    1       1     6
+    ## 7   miRNA interactions per lncRNA (all)  1.310  1.000 1.000   6
-    ## 8 miRNAs per lncRNA (unique)            1      1       1     5
+    ## 8            miRNAs per lncRNA (unique)  1.040  1.000 1.000   5
+    ## 9 Prop. mRNA targets per miRNA (unique)  0.819  0.825 0.333   1

-At the interaction-level (which allows for multiple interactions between
+**At the interaction-level (which allows for multiple interactions
-a single feature pair):

-Each miRNA has 12.9 interactions with mRNA and 6.0 interactions with
+between a single feature pair):** Each miRNA has 12.9 interactions with
-lncRNA, on average, though there is quite a bit of variability.
-Each
+mRNA and 6.0 interactions with lncRNA, on average, though there is quite
-mRNA has an average of 1.1 interactions with miRNA, and each lncRNA has
+a bit of variability.
+Each mRNA has an average of 1.1 interactions with
-an average of 1.3 interactions with miRNA.
+miRNA, and each lncRNA has an average of 1.3 interactions with miRNA.

-At the unique-feature level:

-On average, each miRNA has 12.4 unique mRNA targets and 4.7 unique
+**At the unique-feature level:** On average, each miRNA has 12.4 unique
-lncRNA targets, though again there is a bit of variation.
-Both mRNA and
+mRNA targets and 4.7 unique lncRNA targets, though again there is a bit
-lncRNA are targeted by 1.0 unique miRNA, on average.
+of variation.
+Both mRNA and lncRNA are targeted by 1.0 unique miRNA, on
+average.

+Additionally, there is variation in the relative proportion of miRNA
+targets that are mRNA, and this variation is notably higher than our
+Apul network at the 0.05 significance level.
+Relative mRNA proportion
+ranges from 33.3% (lncRNA-dominant) to 100% (mRNA-dominant), with an
+average of 81.9% (mRNA-dominant)

 # 4 Save